BuddhaUR

 $4.99/month · $39.99/year (save 33%) · $99 lifetime

 Unlimited lessons, quizzes, chat, adaptive practice, and longer Daily Dhamma talks (up to 15 min).
-Your subscription keeps the Dhamma free for others.
+Every subscription includes a 7-day free trial.

 A personalized AI-generated teaching each day based on your lesson history, quiz topics, and conversations.
 Free users get 1 talk/day (up to 5 min), premium users get unlimited.